ogkalu2/comic-translate/README.md

 This will launch the GUI

 ### Tips
-* Import > Images to select a Single or multiple Images.
-If you have a CBR file, you'll need to install Winrar or 7-Zip then add the folder it's installed to (e.g "C:\Program Files\WinRAR" for Windows) to Path.
+* If you have a CBR file, you'll need to install Winrar or 7-Zip then add the folder it's installed to (e.g "C:\Program Files\WinRAR" for Windows) to Path.
 If it's installed but not to Path, you may get the error,
 ```bash
 raise RarCannotExec("Cannot find working tool")
 ```
 In that case, Instructions for [Windows](https://www.windowsdigitals.com/add-folder-to-path-environment-variable-in-windows-11-10/), [Linux](https://linuxize.com/post/how-to-add-directory-to-path-in-linux/), [Mac](https://techpp.com/2021/09/08/set-path-variable-in-macos-guide/)

-* Go to Settings > Text Rendering > Adjust Textblocks to adjust the dimensions of the blocks used for rendering.
-For situations where text is rendered too big/small.
-It will apply to all detcted blocks on the page
 * Make sure the selected Font supports characters of the target language
+* v2.0 introduces a Manual Mode.
+When you run into issues with Automatic Mode (No text detected, Incorrect OCR, Insufficient Cleaning etc), you are now able to make corrections.
+Simply Undo the Image and toggle Manual Mode.
+* In Automatic Mode, Once an Image has been processed, it is loaded in the Viewer or stored to be loaded on switch so you can keep reading in the app as the other Images are being translated.
+* Ctrl + Mouse Wheel to Zoom otherwise Vertical Scrolling
+* The Usual Trackpad Gestures work for viewing the Image
+* Right, Left Keys to Navigate Between Images

 ## API Keys
 To following selections will require access to closed resources and subsequently, API Keys:
-* GPT-4o or 3.5 for Translation (Paid, about $0.01 USD/Page for 4o)
+* GPT-4o or 4o-mini for Translation (Paid, about $0.01 USD/Page for 4o)
 * DeepL Translator (Free for 500,000 characters/month)
 * GPT-4o for OCR (Default Option for French, Russian, German, Dutch, Spanish, Italian) (Paid, about $0.02 USD/Page)
 * Microsoft Azure Vision for OCR (Free for 5000 images/month)
-* Google Cloud Vision for OCR (Free for 1000 images/month).
-You can set your API Keys by going to Settings > Set Credentials
+* Google Cloud Vision for OCR (Free for 1000 images/month) You can set your API Keys by going to Settings > Credentials

 ### Getting API Keys
 #### Open AI (GPT)